byuitechops/byui-canvas-theme/readme.md

 You need to get the proper permissions to upload to Canvas.
 Contact Dane Bohman to get access to change the theme in the test instance and development subaccount of Canvas.

 ## Theme Change Requests
-> TODO: add link to the way we collect problems
+> TODO: Figure out the way we will collect problems

 Change Requests are submitted via Google Forms/Microsoft Forms/Team Dynamics? and can be found [here](#).
 There are three categories of fixes, and each has a slightly different process.
 Please carefully follow the instructions below for each of the types of fixes:

 ### Simple Existing Solution
-definition:
 1. Simply email the requestor with an explanation

 ### Bug Fix
-> TODO: definition:
 1. If a local copy of this repo doeesn't exist on your computer, [Install](#how-to-install)
 1. Create a new branch with the name of the bug fix (or name the branch 'dev')
 1. Solve the problem
 1. Build the code following [this process](#how-to-build)
-1. Test the code in the test instance of Canvas using [these step-by-step instructions](./test.md)
+1. Test the code in the test instance of Canvas using [these step-by-step instructions](./test.md#How-to-Test-in-the-test-instance-of-Canvas)
-1. Test the code in the prod instance of Canvas using [these step-by-step instructions](./testprod.md)
+1. Test the code in the prod instance of Canvas using [these step-by-step instructions](./test.md#Testing-using-the-Resource-Override-Extension)
+1. If you are working with mobile changes, see [this file](./testmobile.md)
 1. Once you are certain the bug is fixed, you need to up the version number and merge your branch with master using the command:
     ```bash
     version patch